-Typically, an experienced land surveyor moves through the defined Area of Interest in a methodical manner armed with the latest GPS and total station laser technology to capture highly accurate geospatial point data.
+Typically, a land surveyor moves through the defined Area of Interest in a methodical manner.
+The surveyor is equipped with the latest GPS and total station laser technology to capture highly accurate geospatial point data.
 The first task however for the surveyor is to establish a number of control points across the site as these act as referenced locations and are needed for when the survey equipment is repositioned in and around the Area of Interest (note that these points are critical as they permit the data to be correctly linked together).

 GPS surveying equipment can also be deployed to locate and position fixed points within the parcel of land and these allow the surveyed area to be tied to the National Coordinate System – the most common coordinate system employed in topographical surveying in the UK being OSGB36 (for more information on Coordinate Systems in the UK please click here).

-The surveyor next undertakes recording of positions and heights utilising a total station plus hand measuring devices and note taking where necessary.
-On occasions it can save time and therefore increase efficiency to set up a robotic total station serving as a base unit that is able to track a pole mounted prism being held by the surveyor.
+The surveyor undertakes the recording of positions and heights utilising a total station plus hand measuring devices and note-taking.
+Where necessary it can save time and therefore increase efficiency to set up a robotic total station serving as a base unit that is able to track a pole mounted prism being held by the surveyor.
 On return to the office all of the collected survey data is then inserted into the latest Computer Aided Design software – we highly recommend Autodesk.
 On completion of the data processing a survey plan can subsequently be drawn up.
 This drawing can then be supplied on paper or sent digitally via email as a PDF/DWG file.

 What Type of Final Output Can A Topographical Survey Create?

-Completed drawings are typically supplied from A3 up to A0 in paper size or more frequently provided as a digital file in PDF/DWG format enabling the end-user to view the survey on a computer that has been accurately represented to scale.
+Completed drawings are typically supplied from A3 up to A0 in size and provided as a digital PDF/DWG file.
+This format enables the end-user to view the survey that has been accurately represented to scale on a computer screen.

 Do You Need a Professional Topographical Survey To Be Undertaken?

-We are a Bristol based geotechnology company specialising in the acquisition, visualisation and analysis of both survey and mapping data.
+We are a North Bristol based surveying company specialising in the acquisition and visualisation of survey data.

-Our office is located close to the M48 Old Severn Bridge and this allows us to cover all of Bristol, Bath and the Southwest with ease.
+Our office is located close to the M48 Old Severn Bridge in South Gloucestershire.
+This location allows us to cover all of Bristol, Bath, Gloucester and the Southwest with ease.
 We offer coverage anywhere along the M4/M5 corridors including London, South Wales and the Midlands.
 In addition we are able to carry out surveys further afield in the UK and happily welcome any enquiry.